Safety Alert

 Shaping the Future of Chiropractic Education

 The proposed new program was approved by the ACHE commissioners during a meeting on Sept.
-12. It now moves on for final approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+12 and it has received approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 TROY will be only the second public university in America to offer this type of program, positioning TROY as a pioneer in accessible chiropractic education in the southeast.